Víkar in Faroe Islands

 Things to do in the Faroe Islands in March

 The sea stacks Risin & Kellingin seen from the village Tjørnuvík.
-Photo by Anton_Ivanov on Shutterstock.

 You will have a blast when visiting the Faroe Islands in March as you can witness the spectacular mountains and the brobdingnagian sea cliffs.
 Standing just metres from the coastline with wind in your hair while looking at the sea that stretches endlessly across the horizon is a captivating experience.
 You can admire panoramic views from unspoiled fjords and delightful coastal settlements.

-As there are very few travellers this time of year and the high season is yet to start, you will find most pleasure in a self-guided trip or when going on bespoke tours.
+As there are very few travellers this time of year and the high season is yet to start, you will find most pleasure in a self-drive road trip or when going on bespoke tours.
 Small tour operators are happy to take you on day tours so that you can experience all the must-do attractions on your Faroe Islands travel bucket list.
 This Vágar Island Day Tour is a great choice.

 Church beside mountain